SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

 });
 </script>
 ````
 This script invokes the `docsearch()` function with an object literal containing properties as an argument.
+(One side note: that API key is a search-only API key which can be used safely on the frontend.
+[See the Algolia docs about security](https://www.algolia.com/doc/guides/security/api-keys/).)

 This project will be updated continously.
 Check out [the project's website](https://cat-design-system.netlify.com) if you are interested.